What is ichthyosis?

 Inherited forms of ichthyosis

-Inherited forms of ichthyosis may be congenital or have delayed onset.
+Inherited types of ichthyosis may be congenital or have delayed onset.

-- Ichthyosis vulgaris (1:250—1000) has autosomal dominant inheritance, meaning an abnormal gene is inherited from a parent.
+- Ichthyosis vulgaris (1:250—1000) has an autosomal dominant inheritance, meaning an abnormal gene is inherited from a parent.
 Penetrance is 90%.
-Onset is delayed until at least 3 months of age.
+Onset is delayed until at least three months of age.

 - Recessive X-linked ichthyosis (1:2000—6000) mainly affects males, who have a single X chromosome with the abnormal gene.
 Females are protected by usually having a normal second X chromosome.
 Onset may be congenital or delayed by up to 6 months.

 - In autosomal recessive congenital ichthyosis (1:3–500,000) one abnormal gene is inherited from each parent.

 - Keratinopathic ichthyoses (1:200,000) have recessive and dominant forms and present at birth with a collodion membrane.

 Ichthyosis can also be due to a new spontaneous mutation.

 Acquired ichthyosis appears in adult life.
 People with ichthyosis may have a systemic disease, such as: